How to Test a Transformer with a Multimeter

 Replacing them could be an option you do not want to take, so how do you diagnose a transformer and identify the appropriate solution it needs?

-This article provides answers to this, as we give information on exactly how a transformer works and the different methods of testing it for faults.
+This article provides answers, as it explains exactly how a transformer works and the different methods of testing it for faults.

 Without much ado, let’s get right in.